 While not necessarily better than any of the other models in our roundup, AceCamp 3 in 1 deserves the status of our top pick as a heavy-duty, feature-packed, and versatile backpack + daypack combo.

 Besides the fact that it supplements the primary bag and the detachable daypack with a handy waist pack, this model is also well-made, very adjustable (and therefore comfortable), and comes with lockable zippers for added security.
 It is also extremely spacious and provides a lot of storage options, and, as such, is an ideal choice for a wide range of travel – from long hikes to day trips to overnighters.
+For short hikes, you might be interested in buying a fanny pack.

 I love hiking.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.